tonethar/IGME-330-Master/notes/HW-php-web-service-2.md

 ## I. Intro to PHP

 - [Intro to PHP](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-1.md)
-- This page runs through the basics of PHP, how to create a simple PHP page, and how to view the details of how banjo's install of PHP is configured.
+- This page runs through the basics of PHP, how to create a simple PHP page, and how to view the details of banjo's PHP configuration

 ### I-A. Homework